Electrostatic Interactions#

 Position Gradients (Forces)#

-The code snippet shows how the electrostatics interface in nvalchemiops can be used with the PyTorch autograd interface to arrive at the same derivatives of energy with respect to atomic positions (forces).
+The code snippet shows how the electrostatics interface in nvalchemiops can be used with the autograd interface to arrive at the same derivatives of energy with respect to atomic positions (forces).

 positions.requires_grad_(True)